kurollostalat/egypt-real-estate-analysis/README.md

-# Egypt Real Estate Market Analysis
+# Egypt Real Estate  Analysis

 ## Why this project?
 I picked the Egyptian real estate market mostly because it's messy and local.
 No English-first pricing conventions, mixed units, compound values, and a real gap in missing data.
 It felt like a better test of actual data cleaning skills than another polished tutorial dataset.